-On December 10, 2007, the court held an order to show cause (OSC) hearing on whether respondent should be terminated from the ADP because he was not in compliance with the conditions of the ADP.
-At the hearing, the court ordered respondent to comply with his restitution requirements by December 17, 2007, or he would be terminated from the ADP.
-At the December 18, 2007 status conference, respondent had yet to provide proof of restitution.

-Therefore, by order filed December 19, 2007, the court terminated respondent from the ADP based upon his noncompliance with the conditions of the ADP.
-The court also ordered the Stipulation to be filed and now issues this decision recommending the high level of discipline set forth in the September 2006 Statement.
+On August 4, 2008, the court held an order to show cause (OSC) hearing on whether respondent should be terminated from the ADP because he was not in compliance with the conditions of the ADP.
+At the hearing, the court terminated respondent from the ADP based upon his noncompliance with the conditions of the ADP.
+Respondent had repeated unexcused missed lab tests, absences from LAP group/therapy sessions and relapses with alcohol.
+The court also ordered the Stipulation to be filed and now issues this decision recommending the high level of discipline set forth in the November 2005 Statement.